FatmaSayedAhmed/EPI-BERT/README.md

 Then you should uzip these zips and put them on the root of the project.

 # Requirments
+We recommend you to build a python virtual environment with Anaconda.
+Also, please make sure you have at least one NVIDIA GPU with Linux x86_64 Driver Version = 430.26 (compatible with CUDA 10.2), then install the following packages in the virtual envirnoment

 python -->                    3.7.6

 tensorflow -->                1.15.0